 (These are meant for recapitulation only.
-Answer to these questions are not to be submitted for evaluation.)
+Answer to these questions are not to be submitted for evaluation).

 - 1. Briefly explain the meaning of terms 'insolvency' and 'bankruptcy'.
 Discuss historical developments of insolvency law in India. - 2.
 Discuss the insolvency framework in the United Kingdom and the United States of America. - 3.
-Mentions the reasons that led to the enactment of the Insolvency and Bankruptcy Code, 2016.
-State the objectives of the Code. - 4.
-What are the salient features of the Insolvency and Bankruptcy Code, 2016? - 5.
-Discuss the institutional framework envisaged under the Insolvency and Bankruptcy Code, 2016 to achieve its objectives. - 6.
+Mentions the reasons that lead to the enactment of the Insolvency and Bankruptcy Code, 2016.
+State objectives of the Code. - 4.
+What are the salient features of the Insolvency and Bankruptcy Code, 2016?

+- 5. Discuss the institutional framework envisaged under the Insolvency and Bankruptcy Code, 2016 to achieve its objectives. - 6.
 Write a note on the Insolvency and Bankruptcy Board of India (IBBI). - 7.
 Discuss the jurisdiction of the Adjudicating Authorities under the Insolvency and Bankruptcy Board of India (IBBI). - 8.
 Briefly mention the functions and obligations of the Insolvency professionals under the Insolvency and Bankruptcy Board of India (IBBI). - 9.
 What is an information utility (IU) under the Insolvency and Bankruptcy Board of India (IBBI)?
-State its obligations. - 10.
-Discuss with the help of a case law the overriding provisions of the Code with respect to other laws.
+State its obligations.